alexconst/alexconst.github.io/_drafts/ansible.md

 - To log the output of a playbook: http://stackoverflow.com/questions/18794808/how-do-i-get-logs-details-of-ansible-playbook-module-executions

-- Check that your hosts are reachable `ansible all -m ping` (install the `sshpass` package on your host system and add the `--ask-pass` option if you didn't propagate an SSH keypair).
+- To check if your nodes are reachable execute `ansible all -m ping` (install the `sshpass` package on your host system and add the `--ask-pass` option if you didn't propagate an SSH keypair).